cyonii/jotleaf/README.md

 ## About

-Jot Lea is a lifestyle blog where users can post blog articles with an image attached.
-Articles on Jot Leaf are grouped by categories, a blog article must belong to at least one or many categories, and categories may have many jot articles tagged to them.
+Jot Leaf is a lifestyle blog where users post 'jot' articles.
+A jot article must have an image attached to it and belong to one or more categories.
+A category can have many jot articles tagged to them.

 ## Scrrenshots